material-motion/material-motion/specifications/transactions.md

 **Operations**: Transactions should support the following operations.

 > Note: the function names included below are not prescriptive.
-Pick argument names according to your language/platform conventions.
-It is more important that you support the operation and the relevant arguments than what the exact API is called.
+Choose appropriate names for your language/platform conventions.

 `v1` operations: